-The next show will air on Sunday, February 18 2017 from 11:00 PM – 1:00 AM Monday Eastern Standard Time on WBAI, 99.5 FM in the NYC metro area or streaming online at wbai.org.
-This broadcast presents an interview with drummer, composer, bandleader and son of Thelonius Sphere Monk, T.S.
-Monk.
-We will discuss some parts of T.S.
-Monk’s career and the direction he has taken to honor the memory of his father.
+The next show will air on Sunday November 11, 2018 from 11:00 PM – 1:00 AM Monday Eastern Standard Time on WBAI, 99.5 FM in the NYC metro area or streaming online at wbai.org.
+This broadcast features an interview with trumpeter, flugelhorn player, and composer Eddie Henderson who has been a member of two supergroups: Mwandishi and The Cookers.

 This program is hosted, engineered, produced, and edited by Joyce Jones.
 Listen for our On the Bandstand segment with NYC metro area appearances of Suga’ guests at the end of the first hour with Associate Producer Hank Williams.

 Watch Henderson play “Cantaloupe Island” in this 2009 live performance.

 Watch Henderson play with Mwandishi in this 1972 live clip.

 Hank Williams is assistant producer for Suga’ in My Bowl and produces the weekly “On the Bandstand” segment as well as running the show’s website and blog, where he has reviewed several jazz festivals.
 His writing has also appeared in Left Turn magazine and American Music Review.
 He teaches at Lehman College in the City University of New York system.